StevenWingett/CloseCall/README.txt

 ****************************CloseCall****************************

-Pipeline for processing RNA-RNA interactions data.
+Pipeline for processing RNA-RNA proximity data.
 See Markdown documentation for more details.